2014 Conference Speakers

 Caryl M. Stern

-Caryl M. Stern is the President and CEO of the U.S. Fund for UNICEF.
-She joined the U.S. Fund for UNICEF in 2006 as Chief Operating Officer before assuming her current position in May 2007.
+Caryl M. Stern is the President and CEO of the U.S. Fund for UNICEF, which she joinedas Chief Operating Officer before assuming her current position in May 2007.
 Previously, Ms. Stern served as Chief Operating Officer and Senior Associate National Director of the Anti-Defamation League (ADL).
-She is the author of Believe in Zero: Learning from the World’s Children and the co-author of Hate Hurts: How Children Learn and Unlearn Prejudice .
+She is the author of Believe in Zero: Learning from the World’s Children and the co-author of Hate Hurts: How Children Learn and Unlearn Prejudice.
 Ms. Stern has received numerous honors and recognition for her work.
 Most recently, she was acknowledged with the 2012 Leading Lights Award from The National Multicultural Institute and The FutureWork Institute.

 Eric FonerEric Foner, DeWitt Clinton Professor of History at Columbia University, is one of the country's most prominent historians.
 He is one of only two persons to serve as president of three major professional organizations: the Organization of American Historians, the American Historical Association, and the Society of American Historians.
 Professor Foner's publications have concentrated on the intersections of intellectual, political, and social history, and the history of American race relations.
 His most recent books are The Fiery Trial: Abraham Lincoln and American Slavery (2010) and Our Lincoln: New Perspectives on Lincoln and His World (2008), an edited collection of original essays.